 Every year, new brands are created and find their way to growth in a cosmetics sector that is highly competitive.
 The success of these new brands is most often based on a clearly defined marketing positioning.
-Sophim offers you valuable advice on how to position your brand and meet your customers.
+Sophim offers you valuable advice on your cosmetics brand positioning and how to meet your customers.

-Today, large groups dominate the cosmetics market, imposing their brands in many distribution channels.
+Today, large groups dominate the cosmetics market, thanks to a strong cosmetics brand positioning.
 L’Oréal, Unilever and Estée Lauder are the undisputed global leaders.
 These large multinational companies have a large economy, the communication expertise and the privileged access to distribution channels to impose themselves in France and internationally.

 Launching a generalist brand, in direct competition with such giants, requires huge resources and capital that can be counted in tens or hundreds of millions of euros.

-The success of your brand will be more evident if you target a niche that is among the medium and long-term trends in the cosmetics market.
+The success of your cosmetics brand positioning will be more evident if you target a niche in the cosmetics market.

 Some cosmetic companies have also found their positioning by identifying a specific need, which no other brand had previously addressed.
 The idea for MÊME, the first cosmetic brand dedicated to people suffering from cancer, was born in the mind of Judith Levy Keller after her mother died of the disease.